Our campers are loveable, capable, active, and creative kids who may need help with some of the following:

 Exhibiting age-appropriate and situation-appropriate emotional regulation

-I would highly recommend Sequoia to any family looking to give their son an opportunity to grow and improve their social skills.
+I would highly recommend Sequoia to any family looking to give their child an opportunity to grow and improve their social skills.
 Rebecca, Junior Camper Parent

-Our camper population also includes boys who present with social anxiety, learning differences which effect social skills development or may not have a formal diagnosis yet present with social learning needs.
+Our camper population also includes those who present with social anxiety, learning differences (which effect social skills development), or may not have a formal diagnosis yet present with social learning needs.

-Due to their fear of stepping outside of their comfort zone, lack of self-confidence, overdependence of their parents or unsuccessful experiences at prior overnight camps some of our campers are initially resistant to the idea of attending Camp Sequoia.
-This is a normal response which quickly diminishes once campers realize they are in a safe environment supervised by caring staff who appreciate them and are surrounded by boys who are share similar profiles.
+Due to their fear of stepping outside of their comfort zone, lack of self-confidence, overdependence on their parents, or unsuccessful experiences at prior overnight camps, some of our campers are initially resistant to the idea of attending Camp Sequoia.
+This is a normal response which quickly diminishes once campers realize they are in a safe environment supervised by caring staff who appreciate them and are surrounded by others who share similar profiles.

 Our campers come from across the United States and internationally to be with us in the summer.
-We have international campers from the Americas, Europe, Africa and Asia.
-During the last five years, we had campers join us from 38 states and 6 countries, including:
+We have international campers from the Americas, Europe, Africa, and Asia.
+During the last five years, we had campers join us from 46 states and 9 countries, including:

-We have also had campers from Israel, China, Saudi Arabia, Canada, Singapore, Mexico, and Spain.
+We have also had campers from Israel, China, Saudi Arabia, Canada, Singapore, Mexico, France, Germany, Norway, Japan, Hong Kong and Spain.